tim-beer/intune/README.md

 Defender Baseline 24H1

 Contains the Microsoft Defender For Endpoint 24H1 Security Baseline as settings Catalog files ready for import.
+Also Added a comparison Excel for Defender and Windows Baseline

 24H2 Baseline